UCL/research-computing-with-cpp/session01/02DeveloperTips.md

 ### Practical Tips

-(This section is more of an open-ended discussion to guage where the class is at in terms of experience.)
+(This section is more of an open-ended discussion to gauge where the class is at in terms of experience.)

 * If you feel like: